sungshincrypto/just/index.md

 ## Welcome!
 <div>
     <img src="https://github.com/sungshincrypto/sungshincrypto.github.io/assets/143777085/85fb5360-3518-4651-910a-f7f2f5239a91" height="28%" width="28%" align="left"/>
         <p>I'm an Assistant Professor in the Department of Convergence Security Engineering at the Sungshin Women's University.
-I received the Ph.D.degree in Mathematical Sciences at Seoul National University(SNU) under the supervision of Prof.Jung Hee Cheon in 2019, and I received B.S.degree in Department of Mathematics Education at Korea University in 2013.</p>
+I received a Ph.D. degree in Mathematical Sciences at Seoul National University(SNU) under the supervision of Prof.Jung Hee Cheon in 2019, and I received a B.S. degree in the Department of Mathematics Education at Korea University in 2013.</p>
     <p>I'm leading the Sungshin-Crypto Lab.
-Our research group studies Lattice-based cryptography, Post-quarntum cryptography, Cryptographic protocols, and Privacy-enhancing techniques.</p>
+Our research group studies Lattice-based cryptography, Post-quantum cryptography, Cryptographic protocols, and Privacy-enhancing techniques.</p>
 </div>
 {: .fs-4 .fw-300 }
 ---

 ## News
-- Aug.30th : Received a Best Poster Award at IWSEC 2023
+- Aug.30th: Our lab members received a Best Poster Award at IWSEC 2023
-- Mar.17th : A paper accepted by ACMCCS 2023
+- Mar.17th: A paper accepted by ACM CCS 2023
-             "AIM:Symunetric Primitive for Shorter Signatures with Stronger Security" {: .fs-4 .fw-300 }
+             "AIM: Symmetric Primitive for Shorter Signatures with Stronger Security" {: .fs-4 .fw-300 }

 [^1]: [It can take up to 10 minutes for changes to your site to publish after you push the changes to GitHub](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll#creating-your-site).